Conchero/Deplautoy/README.md

 ### Presentation

-Hello, thanks for the interest given to this project, A Platform to automatically deploy microservices application
+Hello, thanks for the interest given to this project.
+A Platform to automatically deploy microservices application.

-This is the very begining of production but here's what's intended for this project
+This is the very begining of production but here's what's intended for this project.

 |   Domain    |   Stack    |
 |---    |:-:    |